 Stuart has worked with pension schemes varying in size from £15 million to £4.6 billion.
 Having worked in the roles of trustee, scheme actuary and sponsor adviser, he is able to balance perspectives between the fiduciary responsibilities of trustees and duties owed to scheme sponsors.
 He has extensive knowledge of mergers and reconstructions of large schemes, of liability management exercises and has been involved in buy-ins and buy-outs.

-During his career, Stuart has attended well in excess of 1,000 trustees’ meetings.
-He is fully conversant with the legislative, regulatory and good governance requirements of UK pensions and has the ability to appreciate and balance the duties and concerns of all parties to such schemes.
+During his career, Stuart has attended well in excess of 1,100 trustees’ meetings.
+He is fully conversant with the legislative, regulatory and good governance requirements of UK pensions and he has the ability to appreciate and balance the duties and concerns of all parties to such schemes.

 Having grown a business from only 9 people to over 1,200 staff, Stuart has demonstrable entrepreneurial attributes and an ability to interact with and motivate a wide range of people.
 These skills are invaluable to running a financially efficient and operationally effective pension scheme.

 Stuart was an early editor of ‘The Actuary’, has sat on the Ethics Committee of ACA, and has served as its Chairman.
 He is a regular speaker at client events and outside conferences and is an accredited mediator.
-He is also a non-executive director of Neptune Investment Management Limited, a CEDR qualified mediator, a governor of two independent schools and a pro bono trustee of an educational trust.
+He was a non-executive director of Neptune Investment Management Limited until its sale to Liontrust and he is a CEDR qualified mediator.
+For over a decade he was a governor of two independent schools and a pro bono trustee of an educational trust.

-Qualifications: Fellow of the Institute and Faculty of Actuaries, MA Hons Mathematics.
+Qualifications: Fellow of the Institute and Faculty of Actuaries, MA Hons Mathematics, accredited professional trustee